 The good thing about these tickets is that it’s an open area where you can move around, try a few vantage points, and see the track from a ton of locations.
 If you’re not a massive fan but still want to see the action this is your ticket.

-- 24 Horas de Catalunya de Motociclismo: this classic motorcycle team endurance event has changed venues from Montjuic and goes at the circuit from July 6-8 2018.
+- 24 Horas de Catalunya de Motociclismo: this classic motorcycle team endurance event has changed venues from Montjuic and goes at the circuit (date TBA).

-- 24 Horas de Barcelona de Automovilismo: the four-wheeled version of the motorcycle endurance event runs September 7-9 2018.
+- 24 Horas de Barcelona de Automovilismo: the four-wheeled version of the motorcycle endurance event runs (date TBA).

-- International GT Open: the Catalonian stop of this Spanish tourer-style sports car race involves a ton of free things to do for families and kids goes October 20-21 2018.
+- International GT Open: the Catalonian stop of this Spanish tourer-style sports car race involves a ton of free things to do for families and kids goes (date TBA).

 - FIM CEV Repsol International Championship: one of the biggest events for discovering the best talent in young motorcycling.
-June 16th and 17th 2018.
+June 13th-14th 2020.

-- Campeonatos de Catalunya de Automovilismo: another super-intense race with more than 100 cars, the 2018 version has yet to be launched but usually runs in the middle of September.
+- Campeonatos de Catalunya de Automovilismo: another super-intense race with more than 100 cars, the 2020 version is TBA but usually runs in the middle of September.

-- BiCircuit Festival: a weekend (April 21st-22nd 2018) dedicated to bicycle racing with events for both adults and children.
+- BiCircuit Festival: a weekend (June 20-21 2020) dedicated to bicycle racing with events for both adults and children.

 There are also athletics competitions and charity events on tap throughout the year and on the official El Circuit de Montmelo website you can find a complete events calendar.